 Translated resources from SA Health are available on the multicultural communities COVID-19 advice webpage.

-Early childhood programs can resume operation from week 5, term 1.
+Early childhood programs can resume operation.
 Programs should adhere to the following:

 - practice universal precautions and infection control procedures, observe general advice on physical distancing and hygiene